 It sounded wonderfully simple, but after a while things seemed to go wrong.
 Although de Boissiere made interesting discoveries about silk production in Kansas (for instance, that silkworms can thrive on Osage orange leaves), he simply could not compete with cheaper silk from Asia.
 He fell back on his more successful cheese business to support the community, but that did not work either.
 For one thing, the girls of the community were in the habit of marrying local farmers and moving out, depriving him of valuable workers.
 Similarly, many of the men seemed to have a deeply rooted instinct to either find jobs with better wages or to take advantage of the Homestead Act to start their own farms.
 Either way it was difficult to maintain a stable population of dedicated colonists at Silkville.

 De Boissiere knew his experiment was a failure, and in 1884 he returned to France.
 Silkville struggled on without him for a time, but it was no use.
 The colonists abandoned silk culture in 1886.
-They continued to raise livestock until 1892, when de Boissiere deeded the property to the Independent Order of Odd Fellows to be used as an orphanage.
+They continued to raise livestock until 1892, when de Boissiere deeded the property to the Independent Order of Odd Fellows for use as an orphanage.
 He died two years later.

 Today there isn’t much to see of Silkville.
-Most of the buildings were destroyed in a fire in 1916.
+A fire destroyed most of the buildings in 1916.
 A sign reading “Silkville Ranch” and de Boissiere’s one-room schoolhouse for the children of the colony still stand by Old Highway 50.
 Also still in existence on the nearby ranch are some mulberry trees, two stone barns, and a house made of the remains of the colony living quarters.

 The best-laid plans of mice and men….